 These weapons were originally intended to be used on the never-built "G3" battlecruisers.
-When those ships were canceled as a result of the Washington Naval Limitation Treaty, the guns and turrets already on order were redesigned slightly and then used on the only two British battleships built in the 1920s, HMS Nelson and HMS Rodney.
+When those ships were canceled as a result of the Washington Naval Limitation Treaty, the guns and mountings already on order were redesigned slightly and then used on the only two British battleships built in the 1920s, HMS Nelson and HMS Rodney.
 These were the last wire-wound guns built for the Royal Navy and the only ones to see service mounted in triple turrets.
-The unusual all-forward turret arrangement was adopted in order to save weight, as this meant a reduced citadel length.
+The unusual all-forward turret arrangement was adopted in order to save weight, as this meant a reduced citadel length and thus less armor.
 A similar approach was taken in the later French Dunkerque and Richelieu designs.

 From inadequate firing trials, a mistaken theory was promulgated by the Director of Naval Ordnance (DNO) that held that a high-velocity, low-weight projectile would have superior armor penetration characteristics at large oblique angles of impact, a conclusion which was the opposite of previous findings.
 This theory was not substantiated by later trials, but these took place too late to affect the decision to use a lightweight APC projectile for new designs.
 As a result, these guns proved to be only marginally better in terms of armor penetration than the previous 15"/42 (38.1 cm) Mark I and much less satisfactory than those older guns in terms of accuracy and barrel life.